-The circular flow of income is a simplified model of how money flows through an economy.
+The circular flow of income is a way to understand how money moves in an economy.
 It shows the continuous exchange of goods and services between two main sets: households and firms.
-This exchange is represented by two clockwise flows:

 Households